-I understand that I must notify Garthchester Realty in writing not less than one week prior to the actual move.
-Notices should be addressed to Garthchester Realty, 440 mamaroneck Avenue, Harrison, New York 10528.
+11. I/We understand that I/We must notify Garthchester Realty Ltd., in writing, not less than one week prior to the actual move.
+Notices should be addressed to Garthchester Realty Ltd., 209 Garth Road, Scarsdale, New York 10583.
 NO MOVING WILL BE PERMITTED ON WEEKENDS OR HOLIDAYS.
-Moving allowed Monday through Friday, 9:00 a.m. - 6:00 p.m.
+Moving allowed Monday through Friday, 8:00 a.m. - 6:00 p.m.
+Anyone moving in or out on weekends or holidays will be turned away.